bagder/daniel.haxx.se/about.md

 me please* tasks), so the protocol side remained a spare time occupation.

-A few months after me, my brother Björn joined me as Haxx employee number two and a year after, Linus become employee number three.
+A few months after me, my brother Björn joined me as Haxx employee number two and a year after, Linus became employee number three.
 What a glorious development.
-Looking back, that switch was one of the best decisions I have ever done in my professional life.
+Looking back, that switch was one of the best decisions I have ever made in my professional life.

-Haxx was like a dream since forever, transformed into reality.
+Haxx was like a long-time dream transformed into reality.
 A small number of close friends who are all experts in embedded systems and Linux.
 We worked as expert consultants and contractors for companies that built various embedded systems Embedded systems today means a high degree Linux and open Source.

 ## HTTP/2

 The HTTPbis working group took upon itself to work on an update to HTTP 1.1 that had been the major HTTP version for many years.
-It has started to shown its age and HTTP/2 took off from Google's SPDY.
+It has started to show its age and HTTP/2 took off from Google's SPDY.
 I participated in that work.

 ## Mozilla